elsahv/--LC-astro/notes.md

 - Lets not use the term case studies, instead just client work
 - Save case studies for EH
 -
--
--
-- I THINK ARTICLES SHOULD BE DISPLAYED AFTER CONTENT READY.
-LETS STICK WITH PGS:
-- HOMEPAGE
-- SERVICES
-- FEATURED WORK
-- CONTACT

-- 4/29
--

-- 4/25
-  1.move all photos to /src/images folder?????

 - 4/24
     <!--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--> //NEW "CURRENTLY DOING RIBBON"